Susanna Lyon, Countess of Strathmore and Kinghorne: The death of the Earl

-One day in May 1728, the young Earl went to Forfar to attend the funeral of a friend, and among his fellow-mourners were two men of his acquaintance, James Carnegie of Finhaven, and a Mr Lyon, of Brigton, the latter a distant relative of the Earl.
+One day in May 1728, the young Earl went to Forfar to attend the funeral of the daughter of Patrick Carnegie of Lour, and among his fellow mourners were two men of his acquaintance his cousins, James Carnegie of Finhaven, and a Mr Lyon, of Brigton, the latter a distant relative of the Earl.

 After the funeral the three men sat drinking together, as was the custom of the time, and then adjourned to a tavern in Forfar, where they continued until all three were in an advanced state of intoxication.
 From the tavern they went to call on a sister of Carnegie, where Mr Lyon became quarrelsome.
 It was with the utmost difficulty that Lord Strathmore induced his two companions to leave the house.

-Mr Lyon began to conduct himself more outrageously than before, now that the modified restraint of a lady's presence was removed.
-"With boisterous horseplay", he pushed Carnegie into a deep ditch which ran beside the roadside, and from which Carnegie emerged covered with mud.
-"Such an insult could only be wiped out with blood"; and, drawing his sword, Carnegie rushed at Mr Lyon.
-The Earl, in order to avert a tragedy, imprudently threw himself between the two antagonists, and Carnegie's sword entered his body, passing clean through it and sometime later the Earl died.
+Mr. Lyon began to conduct himself more outrageously than before, now that the modified restraint of a lady's presence was removed. "with a rage", he pushed Carnegie into a deep ditch which ran beside the roadside, and from which Carnegie emerged covered with mud.
+"Such an insult could only be wiped out with blood"; and, drawing his sword, Carnegie stumbled mortally drunk at Lyon.
+The Earl, to avert a tragedy, imprudently threw himself between the two antagonists, and Carnegie's sword entered his body, passing clean through it, and 49 hours later the Earl died.

-Thus a drunken brawl, following on a funeral, made a widow of the beautiful Countess.
+Thus, a drunken brawl, following a funeral, made a widow of the beautiful Countess.

-James Carnegie of Finhaven, was brought to trial on a charge of murder, the jury required only to examine the facts of the case were intended to give a verdict only of "proven" or "not proven" but instead brought in a verdict of "not guilty" and from that trial onwards this has been a recognised verdict in Scots Law.
+James Carnegie of Finhaven, was brought to trial on a charge of murder; the jury required only to examine the facts of the case were intended to give a verdict only of "proven" or "not proven" but instead brought in a verdict of "not guilty" and from that trial onwards, it has been a recognised verdict in Scots Law.

 Scandal

-The widowed Countess was barely twenty and richly dowered.
+The widowed Countess was barely twenty and richly endowed.
 Many a wooer "sought to console her with a new prospect of wedded happiness".
 But she refused them all and for seventeen years she lived, "a model of all that is beautiful in womanhood, captivating all hearts by her sweetness and graciousness, and by a beauty which sorrow only served to refine and make more lovely still".

-In 1745, when still young the Countess became involved in a scandal.
+In 1745, when still young, the Countess became involved in a scandal.
 Among the Countess's many servants was one George Forbes, who had been taken on as stable-boy by her late husband.
 He was her factor, who was Master of the Horse to Charles Edward Stuart, "the Young Chevalier".